mcc-us/bookkeeping/_pages/chap02.financial.statements.md

 Statement of cash flows is a statement that lists the cash inflows and outflows for the business for a period of time.

-### Extra.
+### NOTES.
 Income Statements Vs Cash Flow Statements

 **In essence**: